jecs-imperial/occam-kahn/README.md

     const remainingEdges = graph.getRemainingEdges();

-And rather than iterate through these edges and recover the vertex names yourself you can use the `forEachRemainingEdgeVertexNames()` method:
+Rather than iterate through the remaining edges and recover the vertex names yourself you can use the `forEachRemainingEdgeByVertexNames()` method:

-    graph.forEachRemainingEdgeVertexNames(function(remainingEdgeSourceVertexName, remainingEdgeTargetVertexName) {
+    graph.forEachRemainingEdgeByVertexNames(function(remainingEdgeSourceVertexName, remainingEdgeTargetVertexName) {
       ...
     });